2021 AFL Grand Final: First quarter

 After a few early misses by Melbourne early in the first quarter, the first goal was scored by Melbourne's Christian Petracca from the 50 m arc from about a 40-degree angle.
 Cody Weightman collided with a goal post after attempting a mark near the goal line.
 A fumble by the Bulldogs' Bailey Williams in Melbourne's forward half allowed Charlie Spargo to pick up the ball and score a goal – Melbourne's third overall.
 Williams would then drop a mark and give another goal to Bayley Fritsch two minutes later.
 The quarter ended with Melbourne 21 points ahead, having scored four goals to the Western Bulldogs' one.

 Second quarter

 The momentum of the game shifted to the Bulldogs in the second quarter.
 Adam Treloar started off by kicking back-to-back goals.
-Just after that, Aaron Naughton kicked the Bulldog's third goal in four minutes.
+Just after that, Aaron Naughton kicked the Bulldogs' third goal in four minutes.
 Melbourne's Max Gawn scored what he initially thought to be a goal, but the goal umpire deemed it a behind as it had passed over the goal post.
 Ultimately, the Bulldogs scored six goals to one in the second quarter to take an eight-point lead at the main change, including two goals from Marcus Bontempelli.